-At Nuffield Health, The Chesterfield Hospital in Bristol we are proud to offer complete end-to-end patient care during your knee replacement, from the initial consultation, through to surgery and then your rehabilitation.
-Read more…
+At Nuffield Health Bristol Hospital we are proud to offer complete end-to-end patient care during your knee replacement, from the initial consultation, through to surgery and then your rehabilitation.

 Why use our Bristol Hospital for your knee replacement?

 We are able to offer access to our neighbouring Nuffield Health Fitness & Wellbeing Gym for a 3 month period as part of our unique "Recovery Plus" programme to aid your rehabilitation.
 We also host a team of qualified on-site physiotherapists to ensure the best possible knee replacement outcomes.

 From the moment our expert orthopaedic consultant completes your knee operation you will receive the best care from our dedicated team headed up by our Matron.
 If you are suffering with knee pain and think you may require a knee replacement please get in touch with our experts in Bristol today.

 We run regular, free to attend open events where you can learn more about the various knee procedures we offer in Bristol from the consultant himself.